night-traders/frontend/README.md

 ## Database
-This app will be using PostgreSQL database.
+This app will be using PostgreSQL database. <br>

 ---
 ---